4d/docs/website/translated_docs/es/ORDA/ordaClasses.md

 - Requests sent by remote 4D applications connected through `Open datastore`
 - Peticiones REST

-> Regular 4D client/server requests are not impacted.
+> Las peticiones cliente/servidor 4D estándar no se ven afectadas.
 Data model class functions are always available in this architecture.

 A function that is not exposed is not available on remote applications and cannot be called on any object instance from a REST request.
 If a remote application tries to access a non-exposed function, the "-10729 - Unknown member method" error is returned.